shivamthapar/web-steganographer/README.md

 * Converter to hash strings to numbers
 * Tool to convert number vectors to binary string
 * Web steganographer to encode binary strings into HTML pages

+This project was an assignment for the CS32 class at UCLA.